Chakras: What They Don’t Tell You at Yoga Class

 To understand this multitude of chakra systems, we must understand Tantra — a woefully misunderstood word.
 Google “what is tantra?’ and most results will refer to “tantric sex,” which was a minimal part of ancient Tantric doctrine and teachings.

 Tantra originally referred to mystical or ritual texts based on the premise that all realities are the product of the creative dance of the divine mother, Shakti — the primal power or energy of all existence — and Shiva, the great singular consciousness, or “godhead.”
-The texts often took the form of conversations between Shiva and Shakti, illuminating their relationship, which generates the totality of the universe.
-Tantric traditions embrace the elements — generally earth, water, fire, air, and ether — as the primary aggregates of existence; the “legos” of reality.
+The texts often took the form of conversations between Shiva and Shakti, which generates the totality of the universe.
+Tantric traditions embrace the elements — generally earth, water, fire, air, and ether — as the primary raw materials of material existence; the “legos” of reality.

 The original Tantra tradition in this chapter of human history was Kashmiri Shaivism, predating the early sources of contemporary postural asana yoga practices.
 This system emerged and flourished from around 600 to 1,300 A.D.
 For context, hatha yoga appeared around 1,100 A.D.

 At its peak, Shaivism, originating in the Kashmir Valley (bordered by the Himalayas and the Pir Panjal mountain range), was widespread throughout India, Nepal, Pakistan, Southeast Asia, and Indonesia.
 Shaivism informed and influenced Tantric Buddhist, Taoist, Shingon, Hindu, and shamanic esoteric systems.
-The tradition is traceable to even earlier Vedic writings dating to between 2,000 and 1,000 B.C. — the late Bronze/early Iron Age.
+The tradition is traceable to even earlier Vedic writings dating the late Bronze/early Iron Age.

 Now somewhat obscure, Kashmiri Shaivism teachings fall under the umbrella of what we call Hinduism, but their influence is clear in Tibetan Vajrayana Buddhist methods, the most visible surviving Tantric tradition today.